-Agriculture: Mr. Speaker, we are continuing to give priority to the agriculture sector in our efforts to enhance the national income and to ensure food security.
+Agriculture

-We are sustaining food security through a number of initiatives, in particular, the distribution of state lands to our farmers:
+Mr. Speaker, we are continuing to give priority to the agriculture sector in our efforts to enhance the national income and to ensure food security.
+We are sustaining food security through a number of initiatives, in particular:

-- 4,111 acres of land formerly owned by Caroni (1975) Limited and 100 acres of state lands at Tucker Valley have been divided into six small and eight large farms for distribution to farmers.
-Three of the large farms are already in operation; and - 5,800 acres of agricultural lands leased to the former employees of Caroni are being brought into production through the GREEN Initiative-Growers Responsible for Evolving and Enriching the Environment-which is managed by Caroni.
+- the distribution of state lands to our farmers: - 4,111 acres of lands formerly owned by Caroni (1975) Limited and 100 acres of state lands at Tucker Valley have been divided into 6 small and 8 large farms for distribution to farmers; 3 of the large farms are already in operation; and - 5,800 acres of agricultural lands leased to the former employees of Caroni are being brought into production through the Green Initiative: Growers Responsible for Evolving and Enriching the Environment which is managed by Caroni.
+Cultivation and harvesting have already begun and members of the public are benefitting from the farm-fresh produce cultivated through environmentally-friendly methods.
+At full capacity, 5,800 acres will be under cultivation, providing the national community with a wide range of freshly-harvested produce at affordable prices.